zehowrld/langchain_finance_news_research_tool_project/README.md

 ### 4\.
 API Key Configuration

-For local development convenience, the application will load your key from a local `.env` file.
+For local development convenience, the application will load your key from a local `.env` file, please rename .env.example to .env file.

   * Add your Gemini API Key (https://aistudio.google.com/app/api-keys) in the following format: